LLNL/SSAPy/JOSS/paper.md

 from the Sun, Earth, Moon and other planets) are significant, leading to unpredictable and chaotic orbital motion.
 In this chaotic regime, orbits cannot be reduced to simple parametric descriptions making scalable orbit simulation and modeling a critical analysis tool [@Yeager2023].
-Current orbit modeling software tools are predominantly Graphical User Interfaced based [e.g., The General Mission Analysis Tool; @Hughes2014 or the Systems Tool Kit] and are not optimized for large scale simulation on HPC systems.
+Current orbit modeling software tools are predominantly used via graphical user interfaces [e.g., The General Mission Analysis Tool; @Hughes2014 or the Systems Tool Kit] and are not optimized for large scale simulation on HPC systems.
 Orbital modeling codes that can be run on HPC systems (e.g., REBOUND; @Rein2012) lack full observable generation and modeling capabilities with uncertainty quantification.
 SAPPy, with its full-featured modeling framework and scalable, parallelizable